USHA200699/Atliqo_Telecom_Domain_Analysis_PowerBi/README.md

 # Atliqo_Telecom_Domain_Analysis_PowerBi

-As part of the December month codebaiscs resume challenge, I have performed data analysis and designed a dashboard in Power BI
+As part of the December month codebasics resume challenge, I have performed data analysis and designed a dashboard in Power BI

 Live Dashboard [Link]:(https://www.novypro.com/project/telecom-domain-analysis)